Hokkaido fishing villages face stark choice over nuclear disposal sites

 “In the offshore area, there aren’t many fish in the sea and prospects for fish farming are bleak.
 In the past decade, fishermen have been quitting one after the other saying they cannot hand down the business to their kids,” said Miura.

 Miura is neither for nor against the village accepting the government’s preliminary survey.
-But he knows that the village’s future is bleak.
+But he knows that the village’s future is grim.

 “If we don’t do anything, the village will disappear in the future,” he said.